Lasobi/Word-Speech-Test/README.md

 # Word-Speech-Test
-A tool to test pronounciation of words.
+A tool to test pronunciation of words using [Whisper](https://github.com/openai/whisper) to check if the word is understandable.